trahier/RL_project_sailing/README.md

 <h2><a href="https://www.codabench.org/competitions/11061/?secret_key=8c8f39fb-01d5-425f-81ef-b812a6f1f9f2">Codabench Submission Link</a></h2>
 </div>

+**Important Note**: For now, the challenge is in its first phase (discovering the environment and agent design), and for this reason, agents are only evaluated against the static headwind on Codabench.
+In the next phase, more complex winds (such as the three training initial windfields and the hidden one) will be implemented on Codabench.
+Note that if challengers submit on the direct submission link OR on Codabench, I can also evaluate their agent on dynamic winds (including the hidden test wind) for curiosity.

 #### Codabench Submission Requirements

 To submit an agent to this challenge, upload a **ZIP file** whose root directory contains at least one `.py` file defining a class called `MyAgent`.